Search

 Gravelpave2 can withstand daily, high frequency traffic.
 There is no limit to the number of passes per day.
 However, Gravelpave2 works best in areas with low speed traffic.

 The requisite depth of a base course is entirely dependent on the application.
 Some applications, which do not require heavy load bearing capacity or flood zone type drainage, do not require a base course at all.
 Vehicular applications will require varying base depths depending on the weight in which it needs to support.
 Greater depths of base course also manage greater amounts of stormwater.
 It is crucial it is porous and that our Technical Specifications are followed.
+The base course material specified online consists of three parts #57 stone, one part concrete sand.
+The reason we go with this specification is to maintain the structural integrity and the strength of the system while also providing the porosity to handle any storm.
+If you need help mixing this we have a sieve report available online that you can supply your local supplier who will help you provide premixed material.

 The most important aspect of a base course for both Grasspave2 and Gravelpave2 is its ability to maintain porosity while bearing weight.
 When choosing the right gravel to combine with sand for your road base, refer to our Base Course Material Recommendation and avoid materials that solidify over time, losing porosity.